 1) Advising: Students should discuss with their academic adviser all plans to earn credit for work done elsewhere.
 There is no specific form for the adviser to sign, but students should always discuss degree planning with their adviser.

 2) Required Prior approval: Preliminary, Tentative, Pre-approval Form [pdf]

 After matriculation, Swarthmore students desiring to receive degree credit for work at another school must obtain preliminary tentative approval from the Swarthmore department or program concerned, as well as after-the-fact credit validation.
 Preliminary tentative approval ensures the likelihood of the work's applicability toward the Swarthmore degree, as well as clarifies the amount of Swarthmore credit likely.
 Many departments have limits on or conditions for approvability, often with pre-requisites that must be taken at Swarthmore.
-Departments normally do not approve credit for online or distance education courses.
+Departments decide on course approvability, and prior to Spring 2020, most departments did not approve transfer credit for online or distance education courses.

 The departmental approving signature (typically from the Chair) is required on the Preliminary Approval Form - if you are not on campus, use the form (one per department) and a fax machine to get the signature, or collect and be prepared to include email from the chair indicating approval.

 Preliminary approval depends upon adequate information about the content and instruction of the work to be undertaken.
 Preliminary approval is tentative.
 For information about fulfilling the NSEP requirement elsewhere, see below.

 3) Regarding study abroad during the summer: Summer study abroad follows the same transfer credit rules as are numbered on this page, and is not supported by Swarthmore's Off-Campus Study Office, nor is it directly supported in any way by the College.
 For more information about foreign travel, see: